HunterZhong929/F1TENTH_wiki/ROS1_References/ROS1 Starting New Catkin Workspace and Package.md

 	source /opt/ros/melodic/setup.bash
 ```

-Note: Any scripts/nodes that you create are placed into your package folder
+Note1: Any scripts/nodes that you create are placed into your package folder.
 ```bash
 	cd ~/catkin_ws/package_name
 ```
+Note2: Catkin workspaces do not come with the F1Tenth simulator installed.
+You must follow the "F1Tenth Simulator Install" instructions to get it running.